adafruit/Adafruit_nRF52_Arduino/README.md

 ### Arduino nRF5x BSP via Board Manager

+**NOTE:** For now, you need to install this BSP to gain access to the compiler.
+In the future, only the Adafruit nRF52 BSP will be required.

  1. [Download and install the Arduino IDE](https://www.arduino.cc/en/Main/Software) (At least v1.6.12)
  2. Start the Arduino IDE
  3. Go into Preferences